1410 PR.03 University Service Providers: Accounting and Billing

 D. Substantiation of Charges and Billing Documentation

-USPs are expected to substantiate the billed amounts and provide information to the user about the services provided.
+USPs that charge sponsored awards and/or external customers are expected to substantiate the billed amounts and provide information to the user about the services provided.
+All other USPs are encouraged to substantiate the billed amounts and provide information to the user about the services provided as a best practice.
 This substantiation may take many forms including, but not limited to, the journal entry memo fields, standalone invoices from the USP’s optimized subsystem, or emails provided to users.
 At a minimum, USPs are expected to be able to provide substantiation documentation upon request from either the user (or representative), the billed COA’s owner (or representative), or an internal compliance request.

 Substantiated billing documentation is defined as including, at a minimum, the following pieces of information: